saidake/simi/docs/Algorithms.md

 During this process, the following operations are needed:
 * If the count of the unequal numbers for `m` in this range is less than `k`, we can directly count the occurrences of `m` as a valid result if it is the maximum.
 * Otherwise, the `m` at index `L` will be excluded from this range, as the count of unequal numbers exceeds the restriction `k`, even if additional integers with the value `m` exist beyond index `R`.
-  Keep moving the sliding window to the right by increasing right boundary index `R`
+  Keep moving the sliding window to the right by increasing right boundary index `R`.

 There are several different choices next:
 * Goupe each value and store the indexes of integers with the same value, then repeat the above process for each index group.
-* Instead of restarting the process, exclude the first unequal integer after excluding the `m` at index `L` to directly shrink the sliding window, keeping the range boundary index `R` constant, and continue moving the sliding window to the right.
+* Exclude the first unequal integer after excluding the `m` at index `L` to directly shrink the sliding window, keeping the right boundary index `R` constant during the process, and continue moving the sliding window to the right by shifting right boundary `R`.

   Below is an example for the exclusion process when the occurrences of unequal integer exceed the restriction `k`:
   ```text